Culture | 3 MIN READ

 What's your go-to hobby out of work?

-Finally, (the most important question) What is your favourite way to eat an egg?
+Finally, what is your favourite way to eat an egg (if there is one)?